 Today though belonged to 'Herman wif der Husky'.
 As he stuck the final piece of 'jigsaw' to the lower edges of his motorhome I gave him a clap and he took a bow.
 I took a few photographs and asked if he was now going to cover the back of the vehicle.
 'Nine, Nine' was his answer (or was it 'Eight Eight').
 We had a bit of a chat and that was that.
 He probably didn't understand a word I said, and I understood only one which he uttered, but it goes to show that we can communicate between ourselves if we have a mind to, and we both had a laugh at the same time.

 Then I went to the office to pick up next week's schedule for entertainment and events.
 Whilst there I asked them about the excursion we had booked to Fanzara, basically what's there and why are we going.
 It seems that the village is famous for its street art.
 Local unemployed plus ex-prisoners turn up and decorate the exteriors of the houses in the town by invitation.
-"Well" says I, "We have the same thing happen in England but after they have painted our houses with graffiti, we send them to prison".
+"Well" I said, "We have the same thing in England but after they have painted our houses with graffiti, we send them to prison".
 "No, No" says the young lady behind the desk, "This is legal".
 So we shall see, at least it will be a day out.

 This evening The Chef and I enjoyed another Sunday Roast down at the campsite restaurant.
 Not without its problem of course.
 When I asked if they had the Sunday Roast, the waiter thought about it then said "No".
 "Oh" says I, surprised.
 Then he thought about it and replied that oh yes today was Sunday wasn't it so yes they had it.
 Right on the money that lad.